ashokide/devops-learn/aws/notes.md

 ## Amazon Web Services (AWS)
 Link : https://aws.amazon.com/

+## Cloud Computing
+- On-demand delivery of compute power, database storage, applications and other IT resources
+- Pay as you go pricing

+## Types of cloud
+- Private Cloud : Rackspace
+- Public Cloud : AWS, GCP, Azure
+- Hybrid Cloud : On-premises and public cloud

+#### Shared Responsibility Model (Security)
+- Customer   - Responsible for security in the cloud
+- AWS        - Responsible for security of the cloud

 # Services

 ### Identity and Access Management (IAM) -- Global Service
 - Users     - user is an individual
 - Groups    - group is a collection of users
 - Roles     - role is a predefined set of permissions and access levels
 - Policies  - policy is a set of rules

 ### Elastic Compute Cloud (EC2)
 On-demand computing service on the AWS cloud platform